Amiedeep/pandoc_resume/markdown/resume.md

 **ThoughtWorks** (Jan 2015 - April 2019)

-* Helped in Automation of the calabash test suite for a major airline.
+* Helped in Automation of the calabash test suite for a [Delta](https://www.thoughtworks.com/clients/delta) airline.
-* Worked on a betting platform product with a team of 30 developers, ~25 micro-services written in Ruby on Rails deployed using Vagrant and Puppet.
+* Worked on a betting platform product with ~25 micro-services written in Ruby on Rails deployed using Vagrant and Puppet.
-* Helped a hospitality business in creating a single platform for its franchise brands.
+* Enabled a hospitality business in creating a single platform for its franchise brands.
 * Worked on an internal platform for an investment bank to manage their Gift and Entertainment services.
-* Enabled a first-class blockchain platform[Vakt] from DevOps side.
+* Enabled a first-class blockchain platform [Vakt](https://www.thoughtworks.com/clients/vakt) from DevOps side.

 Technical Experience
 --------------------